ballerina-platform/ballerina-distribution/examples/websocket-service-basic-auth-file-user-store/websocket_service_basic_auth_file_user_store.md

 bound to one/more scope(s).
 In the authorization phase, the scopes of the service are compared against the scope included in the user store for at least one match between the two sets.
-`Config.toml` has defined three users - alice, ldclakmal and eve.
+`Config.toml` has defined three users - alice, ldclakmal, and eve.
 Each user has a password and optionally assigned scopes as an array.

-For more information on the underlying module, see the [Auth module](https://docs.central.ballerina.io/ballerina/auth/latest/).
+For more information on the underlying module, see the [`auth` module](https://docs.central.ballerina.io/ballerina/auth/latest/).

 ::: code websocket_service_basic_auth_file_user_store.bal :::